mcdemarco/the-new-kitchen-cookbook/appetizers/hummus.md

 You can make any of the familiar store varieties by adding the appropriate ingredient.
 In particular you can grind in a few tablespoons of toasted pine nuts.
 Reduce the water if the extra ingredient is soggy.

 You can puree in part or all of the oil.

+You can use a real lemon or lime.

 You can garnish with parsley, a few whole chickpeas, olives, and/or toasted pine nuts.